 To get rid of them, maintenance of the garden area is important.
 Clean out plant debris, then to control them naturally and organically, spread diatomaceous earth around the base of the mint plant.

-Cutworms sleep during day and become active at night, so you can also visit the garden during this time and hand pluck the larvae from the plant.
+Cutworms sleep during day and become active at night, so you can also visit the garden during this time and hand-pluck the larvae from the plant.

 Thrips are very tiny insects but visible to the eye.
 If the leaves are infested with a high thrips population, they will curl and distort.

 It is important to maintain your garden well to reduce the places and areas where thrips may breed.
-If they become a serious problem, it’s good to have some horticultural soap or neem oil handy.
+If they become a serious problem, it’s good to have some insecticidal soap or neem oil handy.

 Spider mites are tiny sucking pests that can quickly damage your garden.
 They thrive in dusty conditions and are common in hot and dry conditions.
-Spider mites are classified as Arachnid, in the same kind as the spiders, and scorpions.
+Spider mites are classified as Arachnids, in the same kind as the spiders, and scorpions.